Bachelor of Science in Radiologic Technology (BSRT)

 |Undergraduate Inquiry and Creativity||3||3|

-Forty-six (46)of the forty-nine (49) hours MUST be completed by the end of the fall semester of application.
+Thirty-six (36) of the thirty-nine (39) core and data analysis courses MUST be completed by the end of the fall semester of the year applying to the BSRT program.

 Prior to enrollment in RADS 2114 Clinical Education I, the student must provide documentation of: